AnanthaPadmanaban-KrishnaKumar/Vector-Based-Image-Retrieval-System/README.md

 ## License

 This project is licensed under the MIT License.
-See `LICENSE` for details.
+See `MIT` for details.

 ---

 ## Contact

-For questions or collaboration, reach out to [Your Name] at [your_email@example.com].
+For questions or collaboration, reach out to Anantha Padmanaban at [anantha11k@gmail.com].